MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/cloud-adoption-and-hybrid-solutions.md

     <li>Useful downloads</li>
 </ul>
 <ul>
-    <li><a href="mailto:cloudadopt@microsoft.com?Subject=[Cloud%20Adoption%20Content%20Feedback]:%20">What cloud adoption content do you need?</a><p>are creating content for cloud adoption that spans multiple Microsoft cloud platforms and services.
-Let us know what you think about our cloud adoption content, or ask for specific content by sending email to cloudadopt@microsoft.com.</p></li>
+    <li><a href="mailto:cloudadopt@microsoft.com?Subject=[Cloud%20Adoption%20Content%20Feedback]:%20">What cloud adoption content do you need?</a><br>We are creating content for cloud adoption that spans multiple Microsoft cloud platforms and services.
+Let us know what you think about our cloud adoption content, or ask for specific content by sending email to cloudadopt@microsoft.com.</li>
-    <li><a href="https://aka.ms/caab">Join the cloud adoption discussion</a><p>If you are passionate about cloud-based solutions, consider joining the Cloud Adoption Advisory Board (CAAB) to connect with a larger, vibrant community of Microsoft content developers, industry professionals, and customers from around the globe.
+    <li><a href="https://aka.ms/caab">Join the cloud adoption discussion</a><br>If you are passionate about cloud-based solutions, consider joining the Cloud Adoption Advisory Board (CAAB) to connect with a larger, vibrant community of Microsoft content developers, industry professionals, and customers from around the globe.
 To join, add yourself as a member of the CAAB (Cloud Adoption Advisory Board) space of the Microsoft Tech Community and send us a quick email at <a href="mailto:caab@microsoft.com?Subject=I%20just%20joined%20the%20Cloud%20Adoption%20Advisory%20Board!">CAAB@microsoft.com</a>Anyone can read community-related content on the CAAB <a href="https://blogs.technet.com/b/solutions_advisory_board/">blog</a>.
-However, CAAB members get invitations to private webinars that describe new cloud adoption resources and solutions.</p></li>
+However, CAAB members get invitations to private webinars that describe new cloud adoption resources and solutions.</li>
-    <li><a href="mailto:cloudadopt@microsoft.com?subject=[Art%20Request]:%20">Get the art you see here</a><p>If you want an editable copy of the art you see in this article, we’ll be glad to send it to you.
-Email your request, including the URL and title of the art, to cloudadopt@microsoft.com</p></li>
+    <li><a href="mailto:cloudadopt@microsoft.com?subject=[Art%20Request]:%20">Get the art you see here</a><br>If you want an editable copy of the art you see in this article, we’ll be glad to send it to you.
+Email your request, including the URL and title of the art, to cloudadopt@microsoft.com</li>
 </ul>